slimmsehli/AHBUART/README.md

-This is the first part of the UART IP with AHB-Lite interface the version 1 is a basic configurable UART Core with systemverilog UVM testbench the UART have transmitter and receiver modules with their respective configurable FIFO for buffering the UART contain the following features and registers:
+This is the first part of the UART IP with AHB-Lite interface The version one is a basic configurable UART Core with systemverilog UVM testbench The UART have transmitter and receiver modules with their respective configurable FIFO for buffering.
+The UART contain the following features and registers:
 - Baudrate genrator, that can be configured via a 16 bits UBRR (Uart baudrate register) that can hold the dividor for the baudrate output signal
 - Control register is implemented that can configure the UART for the data length, parity bits and stop bits, ans also the oversampling y 8 or by 16
 - Flag regfister is implemented to give a look about the status of the TX and RX FIFO, and also on the main receiver and transmitter incuding,